skahdidev/SkahdiBUDDY/README.md

 ## BUGS
 __V1__<br>
 -> Screen Width capped, making SB clip when she's not at the edges of the screen.<br>
-You can report bugs (here)[https://t.me/skahdibuddy], if you have telegram.
+You can report bugs by messaging me [here](https://t.me/skahdibuddy), if you have telegram.
 Else just comment on the dropbox link.